tenthirtyam/clarity/apps/website/web-components/button/README.md

     <cds-button action="outline">outline button</cds-button>
 </div>
 </DocInset>
 <p cds-text="body" cds-layout="p-t:lg p-b:md">Outline buttons provide a lighter weight button style.
-They are used to indicate a <span cds-text="semibold">secondary action</span> that compliments a primary action or to reduce visual noise when there are many action of <span cds-text="semibold">equal</span> importance on the page.</p>
+They are used to indicate a <span cds-text="semibold">secondary action</span> that compliments a primary action or to reduce visual noise when there are many actions of <span cds-text="semibold">equal</span> importance on the page.</p>
 </div>
 <div class="clr-col-sm-12 clr-col-lg-4">
 <DocInset height="72">